v1.0

 2 General Expectations

-Partners must follow this guideline exactly and submit results using the provided data template (to be provided as an .xlsx).
+Partners must follow this guideline exactly.
 Submissions must be clear, complete, and technically defensible.

 Minimum Expectations